amuhebwa/messenger-bot-tutorial/README.md

 Messenger bots uses a web server to process messages it receives or to figure out what messages to send.
 You also need to have the bot be authenticated to speak with the web server and the bot approved by Facebook to speak with the public.

-### *Before the Bot Party: Build the server*
+### *Before the Bot Party: Build the Server*

-1. Make sure you have access to a Linux-flavor command.line.
+1. Make sure you have access to a Linux-flavor command line.

-2. Install the Heroku toolbelt from here https://toolbelt.heroku.com to launch, stop and monitor instances.
+2. Install the Heroku toolbelt from here https://toolbelt.heroku.com - this lets you launch, stop and monitor instances.
 Sign up for free at https://www.heroku.com if you don't have an account yet.

 3. Install Node from here https://nodejs.org, this will be the server environment.
 Then open up Terminal or Command Line Prompt and make sure you've got the very most recent version of npm by installing it again: